-Once an audit has completed, the audit firm is required to conduct procedures to ascertain whether an engagement team performed audits in accordance with the system of quality control prescribed by the audit firm (periodic inspections of audit services).
+Once an audit has completed, the audit firm is required to conduct procedures to ascertain whether an engagement team performed audits in accordance with the system of quality control prescribed by the audit firm (hereinafter referred to as "periodic inspections").
 This inspection must be performed for at least one of the audits that each engagement partner has conducted during a certain period (e.g. three years) (QCSCS (amended in February 2019) (47), A61).